Towards Unsupervised Domain Generalization: Extra Experimental Results and Details

 \subsection{Uncorrelated UDG}

 We show that unsupervised learning improves models performance when the domains are re-split randomly on the \textsl{uncorrelated UDG} setting in Table \ref{tab:res_uncorrelated_cifar}.
-DIUL achieves the best performance compared to other unsueprvised methods, that indicates the superior of domain irrelevant features against domain relevant features when generalizing to novel domains.
+DARL achieves the best performance compared to other unsueprvised methods, that indicates the superior of domain-irrelevant features against domain-relevant features when generalizing to novel domains.